telerik/blazor-docs/components/treeview/data-binding/overview.md

 >tip There are default values for the field names.
 If your model names match the defaults, you don't have to define them in the bindings settings.

+>important If you are using hierarchical data binding, your model must not contain a field called `ParentId` (or a field that matches the name given to the `ParentIdField` parameter of a `TreeViewBinding`).
+That would confuse the treeview that it is binding to flat data, and so there may be no roots and you may see no data.

 >caption Default field names for treeview item bindings.
 If you use these, you don't have to specify them in the `TreeViewBinding` tag explicitly.

 ````CSHTML